 - job dissatisfaction

-- living with a chronic illness
+- living with a chronic illness or mental health condition

-- death of a loved one
+- losing a loved one

 - having a baby

-- lack of social support
+- lack of work-life balance or emotional support

 Remove the stressor